Reviews You Can Rely On

 Obscured garden hose attachment

 The Wholesun 3000PSI is one of the most affordable models in our test fleet.
 Despite its low price tag, it offered impressive results in our cleaning tests.
-Though it provides a relatively low pressure per square inch, this washer moves a lot of water.
-Spraying more gallons per minute helps it clean faster and more thoroughly.
-We observed this firsthand when we used it to wash activated charcoal out of a carpet several times between four and a half to five minutes.
+Though it provides a relatively low pressure per square inch (1200 PSI in our measured tests), this washer moves a lot of water.
+It cleans faster and more thoroughly thanks to its 1.21 gallons per minute flow rate (more than the pricier Sun Joe SPX3500, at 1.08 gpm).
+We observed this firsthand when we timed it washing activated charcoal out of a carpet, where it was able to tackle this task in 4 minutes and 42 seconds — faster than many other machines in our test that took 5 to 7 minutes to complete the same task.
 This washer is also easy to move around at 16.3 pounds and has one of the most compact dimensions in the test.
 We appreciate how much less maintenance an electric engine requires as compared to a gas option.

-The small plastic wheels of the Wholesun don't fare well over rough terrain, and at only 27 inches tall, it's too short to push or pull comfortably.
-Fortunately, this model is easy to carry.
-It also tips over easily and does not offer built-in storage options for its five nozzle options.
+The small plastic wheels of the Wholesun don't fare well over rough terrain, and at only 27 inches tall, we found it too short to push or pull comfortably.
+Fortunately, this model is easy to carry since it only weighs around 16 pounds.
+However, it tends to tip over easily and does not offer built-in storage options for its five nozzle options.
 Four of the nozzles provide a 0, 15, 25, and 40-degree spray angle.
 A fifth dispenses soap, but you have to screw a detergent bottle into the spray gun, which is a little clunky.
 The garden hose attachment point can also be challenging to access.
-Despite these minor issues, we believe the Wholesun is an excellent value for a washer that packs a powerful cleaning punch.
-In the same price range, you can snag the electric SunJoe SPX3000, but that model is louder, heavier, and bulkier.
+Despite these minor issues, we believe the Wholesun is an excellent value for an electric washer that packs a powerful cleaning punch.
+The only other model in a similar price range is the electric SunJoe SPX3000, but that model is louder, heavier, and bulkier.

 Read more: Wholesun 3000PSI review